 As a business owner, just the thought of search engine optimization (SEO) could be enough to drive you mad.
 It’s easy to get lost among the masses of information out there, when all you may want is a clear set of guidelines that will guarantee results.

 While Google isn’t exactly transparent about how it ranks sites in the search engine results pages (SERPs), we know some things will boost your rankings for sure.
-And one of those things is Google E-A-T.
+And one of those things is Google EAT SEO.

-In this article, we’ll explain in detail what E-A-T is.
+In this article, we’ll explain in detail what EAT SEO is.
 We’ll then offer some advice on how you can optimize your website for these ranking factors.
 Let’s get started!

-E-A-T stands for expertise, authoritativeness, and trustworthiness.
-These are three key factors used by search algorithms to determine a page’s overall quality.
+EAT stands for expertise, authoritativeness, and trustworthiness.
+These are the three key factors the search algorithms use to measure a page’s overall quality.
 The concept was first published in 2014 as a part of the Search Quality Evaluator Guidelines (SQEG).

 However, the SEO industry only began to appreciate the importance of page quality in 2019, when Google’s Medic update was released.

-If you're wondering how Google E-A-T can help you attract more visitors, it may be useful to think about the purpose of SEO in general.
+If you’re wondering how Google EAT SEO can help you attract more visitors, it may be useful to think about the purpose of SEO in general.

 The search engine’s goal is to give users the most accurate, helpful results possible.
-If users who land on your page are actually looking for what you offer and are satisfied with what they find, you're more likely to rank high in Google's algorithm.
+If users who land on your page actually find what they’re looking for, you’re more likely get noticed in Google’s algorithm.

 That means your page is more likely to land high up in the SERPs.
 The higher your page is in the SERPs, the higher your conversion rate.

-How to Optimize Your Site for Google E-A-T
+How to Optimize Your Site for Google EAT SEO

 Most of what’s known about page quality optimization comes from the SQEGs.
 Using these guidelines, we can see precisely how the search engine displays results in the SERPs based on perceived quality.
 This helps us understand what we need to do to optimize existing websites.

 In this section, we’ll cover what the SQEG says about expertise, authoritativeness, and trustworthiness.
-We’ll also explain some strategies you can implement to optimize your content for page quality algorithms.
+We’ll also explain some strategies you can use to optimize your content for page quality algorithms.

 At the same time, if a nutrition advice article is well written by a freelance writer, and the article includes links to high quality sources, that article can also earn high ranking.